 The Web Engine and the ISAPI Plug-In are delivered on the Sage 100 installation program.
 This chapter covers the installation process for the Web Engine and the ISAPI Plug-In.
-For installation information regarding the software, refer to your Installation and System Administrator's Guide.
+For installation information about installing Sage 100, refer to the Installation and System Administrator's Guide, which is available on the Sage 100 Documents page.